 - Click Ok and you will see a window showing the version of Windows 10

-Now you will know which version of Windows 10 you are in, and if you hear about version xxxx has been out for several months but you are still at the yyyy, you know there is a problem somewhere… Or if you see a trick or article talking about a very specific version of Windows 10, you will know whether you are concerned or not!
+From now on, you'll know which version you're in.
+And if you hear about the xxxx version released several months ago but you're still at the yyyy, you know there's a problem somewhere… Or if you see a tip or article about a specific Windows 10, you'll know if you're concerned or not!